 Health Effects of Certain Classes of Pesticides

-These insecticides are synthetic chemicals that are structurally similar to botanical compounds but have been designed to be more persistent.
-Symptoms of pyrethroid poisoning include tremors, salivation, headache, fatigue, vomiting, stinging and itching skin, and involuntary twitching.
+These insecticides are created to be more persistent, and they are similar to botanical compounds.
+Pyrethroids may cause tremors, salivation, headache, fatigue, vomiting, itching skin, and involuntary twitching.